Pat Arrowsmith

-Pat Arrowsmith (born 2 March 1930) has been a prolific English author and peace campaigner.
-She was a co-founder of the Campaign for Nuclear Disarmament in 1957.
+Margaret P. Arrowsmith (2 March 1930 – 27 September 2023) was a British author and peace campaigner.
+She was a co-founder of the Campaign for Nuclear Disarmament (CND) in 1957.

 Early life

-Arrowsmith was born into a clerical family in Leamington Spa as the youngest of three children.
+Margaret P. Arrowsmith was born on 2 March 1930, into a family in Leamington Spa as the youngest of three children.
 Her mother was Margaret Vera Arrowsmith (née Kingham) and her father Reverend G. E. Arrowsmith.

-In 1939 the family moved to Torquay, where Arrowsmith studied at Stover School, before transferring to Cheltenham Ladies College in September 1944.
+In 1939, the family moved to Torquay, where Arrowsmith studied at Stover School, before transferring to Cheltenham Ladies College in September 1944.
 She read history at Newnham College, Cambridge, and then read social science at the University of Liverpool and at Ohio University as a US–UK Fulbright Scholar.

 Campaigning activities

-Arrowsmith is a peace campaigner and has worked to campaign for nuclear disarmament, an end to the Vietnam war, the removal of British troops from Northern Ireland, an end to the Gulf War, and feminist and lesbian issues.
+Arrowsmith was a peace campaigner and worked to campaign for nuclear disarmament, an end to the Vietnam War, the removal of British troops from Northern Ireland, an end to the Gulf War, and feminist and lesbian issues.

 Peace campaigning

-Arrowsmith was a co-founder of the Campaign for Nuclear Disarmament and is one of its current vice-presidents.
+Arrowsmith was a co-founder of the Campaign for Nuclear Disarmament and was one of its vice-presidents.
 She was one of the organisers of the first Aldermaston march.
 She was also one of the original signatories of the Committee of 100.
-From 1958 onwards, she served eleven prison sentences for her political activities.
-In 1961 she was the subject of parliamentary questions after she was force-fed while on hunger strike in Gateside prison.
-She also worked for the human-rights organisation Amnesty International for 24 years up to 1994 and was the organisation's first prisoner of conscience in Britain.
+From 1958 onward, she served eleven prison sentences for her political activities.
+In 1961, she was the subject of parliamentary questions after she was force-fed while on hunger strike in Gateside prison.
+She also worked for the human-rights organisation Amnesty International for 24 years up to 1994, and was the organisation's first prisoner of conscience in Britain.